How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 Sole traders pay National Insurance on top of income tax.
 Two classes apply, but for most eBay sellers only one actually costs you money.

-• Class 4 NI — 6% on profits between £12,570 and £50,270, then 2% on anything above £50,270.
+• Class 4 NI, nothing on profits up to £12,570; 6% on profits over £12,570 and up to £50,270; then 2% on anything above £50,270.

 Source: gov.uk self-employed NI rates.
 Most Class 2 and Class 4 NI is paid alongside income tax through Self Assessment.